 Can I give my toddler colostrum?

+If you’re wondering if you can give colostrum to older babies, don’t worry.
 There’s no reason your toddler can’t have colostrum, either during pregnancy or in those first few days after your new baby is born.

 It will probably taste strange to your toddler, so they may not like it as well as your mature milk, but it’s got lots of antibodies and immunofactors to support their health.